ucsb-cs156/w24/lab/jpa03.md

 * [Getting Started on Dokku](https://github.com/ucsb-cs156-s23/STARTER-jpa03/tree/main#getting-started-on-dokku)

 These include:
+- Setting up SSL (https) for your dokku app
 - Creating the dokku app
 - Creating the postgres database and linking it to your app
 - Setting up the needed environment variables with `dokku config:set app-name VARIABLE=VALUE`